Who This Comparison Is For

 | Maturity | Newer | Established | Established | Mid | Mid | Veteran |

-- •If you need CI/CD now: Zephyr Scale, Xray, and TestRail have the most mature automation stories.
+- •If you need CI/CD now: Zephyr Scale, Xray, and TestRail have the most mature pipeline integrations.
+BesTest covers automation through its REST API and MCP integration (early access).

 - •If you might leave Jira: TestRail is the safest bet as a standalone platform.

-- •Do you want Jira to stay clean?
-Choose a separate-storage tool: BesTest, Zephyr Scale, or AIO Tests.
+- •Want Jira to stay clean?
+Separate-storage tools: BesTest, Zephyr Scale, or AIO Tests.

 - •BDD/Cucumber workflows: Xray